 Sharm el-Sheikh may soon see tourists returning to its beaches and resorts now that the Foreign Office is no longer advising against all but essential travel by air to and from the popular Red Sea resort.

-The ban has lasted four years and was imposed on air travel to the tip of the Sinai peninsula since 31 October 2015 after a St Petersburg-bound Russian Metrojet flight crashed into the Sinai desert shortly after take-off killing all the crew and the 224 passengers, most of whom were Russian holidaymakers.
+The ban on air travel to the tip of the Sinai Peninsular has lasted four years since 31 October 2015.
+It was put into place after a St Petersburg-bound Russian Metrojet flight crashed into the Sinai desert shortly after take-off.
+The crash killed all the crew and the 224 passengers, most of whom were Russian holidaymakers.

-Investigations revealed that an explosive device had been concealed in a soft drink can and placed onboard at the Egyptian airport.
+Investigations revealed that an explosive device was hidden in a soft drink can and placed on board at the Egyptian airport.
 The Foreign Office decreed that the airport was too dangerous for UK airlines to use.

-According to the British Government security procedures have been stepped up at Sharm el-Sheikh Airport, a wall has been been around the entire airport complex and there is close cooperation between the UK and Egypt on aviation safety.
+According to the British Government security procedures have been stepped up at Sharm el-Sheikh Airport, a wall has been around the entire airport complex, and there is close cooperation between the UK and Egypt on aviation safety.